Skip to navigation Skip to content

 Service Officers:

-• must not withhold the statement until the overpayment has been repaid or, contact debt recovery to enquire on the status of the overpayment
+• must not withhold the statement until the overpayment has been repaid, or contact debt recovery to enquire on the status of the overpayment

 See Account and receipt documents for Medicare claims processing for more details.